influxdata/docs-v2/content/v2.0/cloud/get-started.md

 3. Currently, {{< cloud-name >}} us-west-2 region is the only region available.
 To suggest regions to add, click the **Let us know** link under Regions.

-4. Click **View cloud beta agreement** to review the terms, and then select **I viewed and agree to InfluxDB Cloud 2.0 Beta Agreement**.
-(You must open the agreement before you can accept the terms.)
+4. Review the terms of the beta agreement, and then select **I viewed and agree to InfluxDB Cloud 2.0 Beta Agreement**.

 5. Click **Continue**.
-InfluxDB Cloud 2.0 opens with a default organization and bucket (created from your email local-part).
+InfluxDB Cloud 2.0 opens with a default organization (created from your email) and bucket (created from your email local-part).

 ## Log in